Officials Push for Vigilance With Arrival of Omicron Strain

 First published in the Dec.
-4 print issue of the Burbank Leader.
+4 print issue of the Glendale News Press.

 The Omicron variant of the coronavirus has made its way to Los Angeles County, with officials reporting the first confirmed case on Thursday.